Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis: Introduction

 Serr\`a \etal~\cite{serra2014unsupervised} developed ``Structural Features'', which, by design, encode both repetitive and homogeneous parts.
 The rationale of these features is to account for the musical content of several consecutive frames, then used to compute the similarity.
 Boundaries are obtained as points of high novelty between consecutive structural features.

-The most recent techniques often make use of neural networks, \eg~\cite{grill2015cnn,mccallum2019unsupervised, wang2021supervised}.
-In particular, the work of Grill \& Schl\"uter~\cite{grill2015cnn}, based on a Convolutional Neural Network (CNN), may be considered as state-of-the-art in the structural segmentation task.
+The most recent techniques often make use of neural networks, \eg~\cite{grill2015cnn,mccallum2019unsupervised, wang2021supervised, salamon2021deep}.
+In particular, the work of Grill \& Schl\"uter~\cite{grill2015cnn}, based on a Convolutional Neural Network (CNN) which directly outputs estimated boundaries, may be considered as State-of-the-Art in the structural segmentation task.
+On the other hand, the other neural network-based techniques~\cite{mccallum2019unsupervised, wang2021supervised, salamon2021deep} develop deep embeddings on which are computed autosimilarity matrices, then post-processed into estimated boundaries (using either the algorithm of Foote~\cite{foote2000automatic} or of McFee \& Ellis~\cite{mcfee2014analyzing}).